menu

 Occupations and Workforce

-Pembroke Township is a blue-collar town, with 37.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Pembroke Township is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Pembroke Township who work in office and administrative support (13.24%), healthcare suport services (9.84%), and teaching (8.23%).
+Pembroke Township is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Pembroke Township is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Pembroke Township who work in teaching (13.17%), office and administrative support (10.63%), and healthcare suport services (9.73%).

-Telecommuters are a relatively large percentage of the workforce: 14.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Pembroke Township telecommute to their jobs.
+Overall, about 14.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle